MicrosoftDocs/visualstudio-docs/docs/vs-2015/debugger/using-the-debuggerdisplay-attribute.md

 The latest version of this topic can be found at [Using the DebuggerDisplay Attribute](https://docs.microsoft.com/visualstudio/debugger/using-the-debuggerdisplay-attribute).

-The [DebuggerDisplayAttribute Class](../Topic/DebuggerDisplayAttribute%20Class.md) controls how an object, property, or field is displayed in the debugger variable windows.
+The <xref:System.Diagnostics.DebuggerDisplayAttribute> controls how an object, property, or field is displayed in the debugger variable windows.
 This attribute can be applied to types, delegates, properties, fields, and assemblies.

  The `DebuggerDisplay` attribute has a single argument, which is a string to be displayed in the value column for instances of the type.
 This string can contain braces (`{` and `}`).
 Text within a pair of braces is evaluated as a field, property or method.